 Anthropogenic shell deposits are found in their thousands across the globe over the last 100,000 years.
 Locked within the shells are climatic records with a high resolution.
 This crucial information is currently inaccessible due to expensive and laborious techniques, resulting in small, unrepresentative studies and a lack of comparability between them.
 ACCELERATE resolves this by developing LIBS, which allows rapid chemical analyses, increasing the cost efficiency by a factor of 20 and resulting in large analytical datasets.
 This will lay the foundation for affordable and comprehensive climate studies world-wide, one of the main Horizon 2020 policy priorities to understand and adapt to climate change.

 Laser Spectroscopy Laser spectroscopy provides insight on the identity and composition of materials.
-The minimal invasiveness of the method makes it ideal for archaeological material.
+The minimal invasiveness of the method makes it ideal for archaeological material, while the fast repetition of the laser makes the analysis very efficient.
+Using automated setups and stages that are dedicated for mollusc shell analysis, gives us the best control and flexibility for analysing a wide range of species.

 Marie Skłodowska Curie actions support the mobility of researchers within and beyond Europe.
 MSCA is solely funding the ACCELERATE Individual Fellowship.